SSR 03- 2p

 Patient education and activity programs designed to increase limb mobility and promote

-use of the extremity during activities of daily living are considered the most important
+use of the extremity or affected region during activities of daily living are considered

-treatments for RSDS/CRPS.
-The medical literature has demonstrated that individuals
+the most important treatments for RSDS/CRPS.
+The medical literature has demonstrated

 early diagnosis and mobility is immediately encouraged.
 In some patients, it is necessary